ctitdoc/browser_test/README.md

 **NB :**
-- this README is not up-to-date with the current releases of the integrated components (php webdriver, selenium web driver, and native browser webdrivers);
+- the main branch is not up-to-date to deploy and use browser_test, but the old_bmc branch is (so use this one for now);
-- it will be fixed in the near future.
+- this will be fixed in a near future.

 # Understanding the basic concepts of this "web driver based" testing framework